0rgis/subd0my/README.md

 I have now included a smallish wordlist to get you started, from here https://github.com/theMiddleBlue/DNSenum/tree/master/wordlist

-Any suggestions are very welcome.
+Any suggestions are more than welcome.

 # Installation: